Nick1994209/cloudru_containerapps_mcp/README.md

 - `KEY_ID`: Service account key ID
 - `KEY_SECRET`: Service account key secret
 - `REPOSITORY_NAME`: Repository name (defaults to current directory name if not set)
+- `PROJECT_ID`: Project ID for Container Apps (can be obtained from console.cloud.ru)
+- `DOCKERFILE`: Path to Dockerfile (defaults to 'Dockerfile' if not set)
+- `DOCKERFILE_TARGET`: Target stage in a multi-stage Dockerfile (optional, defaults to '-' which means no target)
+- `DOCKERFILE_FOLDER`: Dockerfile folder (build context, defaults to '.' which means current directory)

 ### Functions